 How is Divine Chocolate connected to Fairtrade?

-Only ingredients can be certified fair trade, but end products are able to use the FAIRTRADE Mark if they meet the licenser's requirements.
-Divine Chocolate is licensed by Fairtrade America, the independent, non-profit, local marketing organization for Fairtrade International, working with businesses in the USA who buy and sell Fairtrade products, and license the use of the FAIRTRADE Mark.
-Fairtrade International is made up of its global Fairtrade organizations, like Fairtrade America.
-As a system, Fairtrade is half-owned and governed by our farmers and workers, who have 50% of the votes in the Fairtrade General Assembly.
+Only ingredients can be certified Fairtrade, but end products are able to use the FAIRTRADE Mark if they meet the licenser's requirements.
+Divine Chocolate is licensed by Fairtrade Foundation, the independent, non-profit, local marketing organisation for Fairtrade International, working with businesses in the UK who buy and sell Fairtrade products, and license the use of the FAIRTRADE Mark.
+As a system, Fairtrade is half-owned and governed by farmers and workers, who have 50% of the votes in the Fairtrade General Assembly.
 Fairtrade International is responsible for the development of the Fairtrade Standards for products to support farmers and workers.

 At Divine Chocolate, each and every one of our products carries the FAIRTRADE Mark.